koajs/generic-session/README.md

 * `connect`
 * `disconnect`

+### Stores Presented

-You can use [koa-redis](https://github.com/koajs/koa-redis) to store your session data with redis.
+- [koa-redis](https://github.com/koajs/koa-redis) to store your session data with redis.

-You can use [koa-mysql-session](https://github.com/tb01923/koa-mysql-session) to store your session data with MySQL.
+- [koa-mysql-session](https://github.com/tb01923/koa-mysql-session) to store your session data with MySQL.
+- [koa-generic-session-mongo](https://github.com/freakycue/koa-generic-session-mongo) to store your session data with MongoDB.

 ## Licences